Part 1 - Tweet archive posted from event

-Brian H responded to my Tip #15 about inappropriate ‘personal mingling’, so I stated a hypocritical #AU2010 Tip #22: if a guy does NOT talk to you, forge ahead and talk to him anyway (How I got to know @MikePerry at #ADSKUNV in 2004, which ultimately resulted in us beginning to date in 2005.)
+Brian H responded to my Tip #15 about inappropriate ‘personal mingling’, so I stated a hypocritical #AU2010 Tip #22: if a guy does NOT talk to you, forge ahead and talk to him anyway...
+In all seriousness, don't let shyness stop you from connecting with people, just be sure to pay attention to body signals.

 If someone is crossing their arms and repeatedly looking for the nearest door to escape... let them.

 However, if they're staring at their shoes and mumbling their replies to you, they're probably just shy, be friendly and let them proceed at their own pace.

 #AU2010 Tip #23: For coffee drinkers (or any beverage, really).